saltstack/salt-project-website/content/blog/2023-07-14-linkedin-uses-salt.md

     - news
 ---

-# How LinkedIn uses Salt to support infrastructure growth

 Here at the Salt Project, we enjoyed reading this recent blog post from LinkedIn
 Engineering:
 [Scaling Salt for Remote Execution to support LinkedIn Infra growth](https://engineering.linkedin.com/blog/2023/scaling-salt-for-remote-execution-to-support-linkedin-infra-grow)